ForeverPs/Robust-Classification/README.md

+# RobustX
+---
-# RobustX : classification in the presence of polluted images
+Classification in the presence of polluted images
-CVPR2022 Workshop Robust Classification
+---

 ## Datasets
 - train_phase1/images/ : 22987 images for training